CheukHoYun/app_for_achievers/README.md

 ### Purpose of this project:

 - Demonstrate that the applicant is able to perform full-stack web development.
-- Show off the applicant's knowledge about technologies including React, Redux, NodeJS, Bootstrap, etc.
+- Show off the applicant's knowledge about technologies including React, Redux, NodeJS, Bootstrap, etc. (Which techs will be used will be decided on the fly.)
 - Show the applicant's ability to gather information, learn new concepts and build stuff in a very short period of time.

 ### Updates: